 - Health insurance: Self explanatory and should be the bare minimum when travelling the world.
 I wrote about what to consider when choosing your provider in this post.
 This is usually the most expensive insurance aswell.

 - Liability insurance: A lot of travellers somehow forget about this one.
-Lets imagine you are on a campsite having a great night and a few to much beers, with your friend and some other travellers.
+Lets imagine you are on a campsite having a great night and a few beers, with your friend and some other travellers.
 After a long busride that day you are tired and go to bed early.
 Suddenly your friend wakes you up in panic.
-That extraordinary funny traveller had not just a few beers to much, but a few shots aswell, and used gasoline to start a bonfire.
+One of the travellers had a few beers to much and used gasoline to start a bonfire.
 Now the campside is on fire.
 He looked a bit stupid, you didn’t expect him to be that stupid though.
 Probably a bad example, it might get problematic with alcohol beeing involved, you should get my point though.
 A little inattentiveness like this can create damages running into the millions.
 It also covers personal injuries.
 Otherwise if someone gets disabled because of you, you might need to pay for him your whole life.
 You should be able to get a liability insurance for barely a week´s worth of travelling.
 No idea why people would take that risk.

 - Accident insurance: In case you get disabled due to an accident.
 If there is need for any alterations in your house or appartment (e.g. making it wheelchair accessible) this insurance will cover the costs.